 Step 4: Lever Cap Setting

 The lever cap allows you to quickly remove and refit the cap iron and cutting iron at the flick of the lever.
 You’ll see an adjustment screw securing it to the plane, which controls how tight the lever mechanism is and how tight the blade height adjustment knob is to turn.

-You can adjust this until you get it operating just the way you want it.
-I like to set mine so that the adjustment knob could be twisted with one finger, which allows me to adjust it quickly and easily.
+You can adjust this until you get it operating the way you want.
+I like to set mine so that the adjustment knob can be twisted with one finger, which allows me to adjust it quickly and easily.